RenaudAbaj/RenaudAbaj.github.io/howtodqx/README.md

 [Cramberry's](https://www.woodus.com/forums/topic/28719-getting-started-on-pc),
 and make it more complete and streamlined by explaining how to set up a VPN and play on other systems than PC.
-For more info you can check the [Dragon's Den's forum](https://www.woodus.com/forums/forum/100-dragon-quest-x/) and the [DQX Gaijins](https://discord.gg/bVfnWF) where you can find other people to play with and other useful resources.
+For more info you can check the [Dragon's Den's forum](https://www.woodus.com/forums/forum/100-dragon-quest-x/) and the [DQX Gaijins Discord Server](https://discord.gg/bVfnWF) where you can find other people to play with and other useful resources.

 If you arleady know what you are doing you can quickly navigate using the menu on the left.
 Otherwise, you can